 By Sally of Our 3 Kids V the World

 People travel for many different reasons, but mine as a mother is two-fold.
 I travel to teach my children, ‘our little citizens of the world’ we call them.
-Travel teaches them about different cultures, different food, different sights and senses and to be more accepting of others and their differences.
-We have taught them to adapt quickly to new environments, to live outside your comfort zone and best of all to challenge yourself.
+Travel teaches them about different cultures, different food, different sights and senses, and to be more accepting of others and their differences.
+We have taught them to adapt quickly to new environments, to live outside their comfort zone, and, best of all, to challenge themselves.

-We teach them to catch public transport and how to get around in different places, using all sorts of different modes of transport.
-We hire private guides at cultural significant landmarks such as Angkor Wat, Taj Mahal and Bagan so that we learn the history of the place and why it is so significant to the country as are visiting.
+We teach them to catch public transport and how to get around in different places, using all sorts of modes of transport.
+We hire private guides at culturally significant landmarks such as Angkor Wat, Taj Mahal, and Bagan so that we learn the history of the place and why it is so significant to the country as we are visiting.

-All of this learning can’t be taught in a classroom and they are learning valuable lessons they will need later in their lives.
-Best of all my kids are patient, accepting, adventurous and adaptable in all aspects of their lives, and I attribute that to all the amazing travel experiences we have been able to provide them with.
-And, we get to see the world through a child’s eyes which is priceless to me.
+This learning can’t be taught in a classroom, and they are learning valuable lessons they will need later.
+Best of all, my kids are patient, accepting, adventurous and adaptable in all aspects of their lives, and I attribute that to all the amazing travel experiences we have been able to provide them with.
+And we get to see the world through a child’s eyes which is priceless.

 #10 – We Travel to…

 “We travel, initially, to lose ourselves; and we travel, next to find ourselves.
 We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate.
 We travel to bring what little we can, in our ignorance and knowledge, to those parts of the globe whose riches are differently dispersed.
 And we travel, in essence, to become young fools again- to slow time down and get taken in, and fall in love once more.” ― Pico Iyer

 This article originally appeared on Wander With Alex.
 Photo Credit: [@sergio_pulp/DepositPhotos]